 - Note how Frank covered a window high above with black blinds

 There is a very simple, but possibly hard to find, tool in determining the suitability of the light for viewing prints.
 I have one that I got probably 8 years ago, it is called “Kodak Color Viewing Light Selector.”
-Inside a folding cardboard is a small 1.75″ x 3.5″ purplish pink patch.
-Miraculously, under bad lighting, say old fluorescent tubes, you clearly see stripes on it which indicates that the light is not suitable for viewing prints, particularly color prints although B&W prints may also be degraded depending on the toning and the color shift of the light source.
+Inside the folding cardboard is a small 1.75″ x 3.5″ purplish-pink patch.
+Miraculously, under bad lighting, say old fluorescent tubes, you clearly see stripes on the card which indicates that the light is not suitable for viewing prints, particularly color prints although B&W prints may also be degraded depending on the toning and the color shift of the light source.
+I emphasize these points in the printing presentations and workshops I have.

 The key to all this is “consistency and control”.
-We should strive to control the environment to minimize, if not eliminate, the contamination of the display and the printed output, and maintain a consistent environment so that what we do becomes a second nature and repeatable.
-Here are photographs of my, and my friends’ work spaces.
+We should strive to control the photo editing workspace environment to minimize, if not eliminate, the contamination of the display and the printed output, and maintain a consistent environment so that what we do becomes second nature and repeatable.
+Here are photographs of a few workspaces, mine and my friends’.
 They both took my recommendations to heart and are very happy with the results.